whoIsOneZero/ransomware_detection_mitigation/README.md

     ```
     <!-- - In the Terminator window 3, start the Cuckoo web interface:
     window 3 - cuckoo web --host 127.0.0.1 --port 8080 -->
-    - Run this command to get your VM's IP adress of the the primary network interface connected to your VirtualBox's virtual network.
+    - Run this command to get the IP adress of the the primary network interface connected to your VirtualBox's virtual network.
     ```sh
     ip -4 addr show enp0s3 | grep -oP '(?<=inet\s)\d+(\.\d+){3}'
     ```